macarthur-lab/igv_utils/igv_server/README.md

 **On the cluster:**
 1. cd $IGV_SERVER_DIRECTORY
-2. delete files or directories you no longer want to see.  (if deleting symlinks to directories, be careful to delete the symlink and not the directory itself - eg. do `rm symlink`, but never `rm -rf <symlink>/`)
+2. delete files or directories you no longer want to see.  (if deleting symlinks to directories, be careful to delete the symlink and not the directory itself - eg. do `rm symlink`, and not `rm -rf <symlink>/`)